Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 To not limit the privacy risks of the user, this overview only contains zkCertificate metadata that is usually not shown in a ZKP.
 This should prevent cross referencing multiple disclosures submitted from different addresses.

+Asks the user for confirmation.
+As a website you only need to query this once and then you can cache and reuse this data until the hash from the `getZkCertStorageHash` changes.

 #### Parameters
 None